dotnet/docs-maui/docs/fundamentals/datatemplate.md

 </ContentPage>
 ```

 In this example, the page-level <xref:Microsoft.Maui.Controls.ResourceDictionary> defines two <xref:Microsoft.Maui.Controls.DataTemplate> objects and a `PersonDataTemplateSelector` object.
-The `PersonDataTemplateSelector` object sets its `ValidTemplate` and `InvalidTemplate` properties to the <xref:Microsoft.Maui.Controls.DataTemplate> objects using the `StaticResource` markup extension.
+The `PersonDataTemplateSelector` object sets its `ValidTemplate` and `InvalidTemplate` properties to the <xref:Microsoft.Maui.Controls.DataTemplate> objects using the [`StaticResource`](xref:Microsoft.Maui.Controls.Xaml.StaticResourceExtension) markup extension.
 While the resources are defined in the page's <xref:Microsoft.Maui.Controls.ResourceDictionary>, they could also be defined at the control-level or app-level.

-The `PersonDataTemplateSelector` object can be consumed by assigning it to the `CollectionView.ItemTemplate` property:
+The `PersonDataTemplateSelector` object can be consumed by assigning it to the <xref:Microsoft.Maui.Controls.ItemsView.ItemTemplate> property:

 ```xaml
 <CollectionView x:Name="collectionView"